 Goi Cuon – Spring Rolls

-All ingredients, such as lettuce, bean sprouts, herbs, basil, perilla, dried shrimp, herbs, boiled meat, and fresh shrimp, will be rolled in rice paper.
-There are no fixed recipes for this because the components used to roll vary greatly depending on location and region.
-Aside from the fresh ingredients, the dipping sauce also decides whether or not the dish is excellent.
-Dipping sauce comes in three varieties: fermented fish sauce, sweet and sour fish sauce, and soy sauce.
-The fermented fish sauce is the tastiest, but many people won’t be able to taste it because of the strong fishy scent so you can try the other two sauces.
+The dish is made by rolling ingredients like lettuce, herbs, basil, perilla, shrimp, boiled meat, and fresh shrimp in rice paper.
+The ingredients can change depending on the region.
+The dipping sauce is what makes the dish special, with three options: fermented fish sauce, sweet and sour fish sauce, and soy sauce.
+The fermented fish sauce is the most flavorful, but if you don’t like the strong fishy smell, you can try the other two.

 Recommendations